berenbums/seafile-ec2-s3-terraform/README.md

 ## Prerequisites
 Before the installation, make sure to have the following prepared:
-- Hosted zone in Amazon Route53, where the DNS record for Seafile can be created
+- Hosted zone in Amazon Route 53, where the DNS record for Seafile can be created
 - SSH key uploaded to the Amazon EC2 console (in the region where the resources will be created)
 - TLS certificate that Terraform can upload to the Seafile server.